AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Buttons

-Buttons make your toast interactive, letting the user take quick actions on your toast notification without interrupting their current workflow.
-For example, users can reply to a message directly from within a toast, or delete an email without even opening the email app.
+Buttons make your notification interactive, letting the user take quick actions on your notification without interrupting their current workflow.
+For example, users can reply to a message directly from within a notification, or delete an email without even opening the email app.
 Buttons appear in the expanded portion of your notification.

-To learn more about implementing buttons end-to-end, see [Send local toast](send-local-toast.md).
+To learn more about implementing buttons end-to-end, see [Send local notification](send-local-notification.md).

 Buttons can perform the following different actions...